-During each academic year, the JHI sponsors interdisciplinary working groups composed of graduate students and faculty who conduct research or engage in other scholarly exchange.
-The groups for 2022-23 are:
+Each academic year, the JHI sponsors interdisciplinary working groups composed of graduate students and faculty who conduct research or engage in other scholarly exchange.
+To learn more about each group and/or to request to join a group visit the Working Groups web page.
+The groups for 2023-24 are:

 - Antoinette Handley, A&S Political Science